 Once you've gotten the GPS module tested with direct rx-tx, we can go forward and do some more advanced parsing.

-Move Adafruit_GPS to your Arduino/Libraries folder and restart the Arduino IDE.
 Library installation is a frequent stumbling block…if you need assistance, our All About Arduino Libraries guide spells it out in detail!

 Since all GPS's output NMEA sentences and often for our projects we need to extract the actual data from them, we've simplified the task tremendously when using the Adafruit GPS library.
 By having the library read, store and parse the data in a background interrupt it becomes trivial to query the library and get the latest updated information without any icky parsing work.